srsinfosystems/Harshal/README.md

 <b>Project Description</b>

 Time Tracking Software which provides easy timesheet, Workdiary and make team management easy.
 Watch each activity of employee on one platform.

-<b>Build in Cake PHP</b>
+I was involved to setup Apache server, niginix load balancer, CI/CD and mysql server

 <table>
   <tr>